All versions of Centrify DirectControl

 It is recommended to follow these steps to prevent further issues regarding invalid kdc_timeout configuration:

-1) In /etc/centrifydc/centrifydc.conf, customer need to turn off autoedit parameter.
-This means customer will be managing /etc/krb5.conf on their own.
+1) In /etc/centrifydc/centrifydc.conf, turn off the autoedit parameter.
+This means adclient will no longer be managing the entries in the /etc/krb5.conf.

-Centrify will not revoke the below changes upon restart of adclient.
+These changes will not be revoked upon restart of adclient.

 2) Change the /etc/krb5.conf file to specify the kdc_timeout setting in milliseconds, rather than seconds.